sw4j-org/configuration/README.md

-# configuration
+# sw4j.org build configuration

-Configuration data for sw4j-org projects
+This is the build configuration data for sw4j-org projects.

+This configuration contains files for
+* checkstyle